What is Web Application Firewall (WAF)?

 How Does a WAF Work?

 The WAF intercepts all incoming HTTP traffic sources and analyzes each of them before they reach the destination server.
-It applies a set of rules to determine whether incoming the traffic is malicious or not and which data packets will be allowed or filter out.
+It applies a set of rules to determine whether incoming traffic is malicious or not and which data packets will be allowed or filtered out.

 Web application Firewall used in Cyber Security